Workshop at a glance

 Life, society, work and culture in the past

 Language and culture in late 19th and early 20th century Ireland

-- To create an awareness of what a museum collects and displays, and why.
+To create an awareness of what a museum provides

 Resources and suggestions

 Ask your students to examine an object of their choice closely, using the 'Exploring an Object' sheet